Forget the A-Listers

 This week, while watching our Sky satellite, this commercial made our entourage from Chicago laugh.
 Maybe it will do the same for you this Monday morning.
 Anticipation builds because of the :30 second countdown so hopefully you're not in a hurry.

+For the first time since Club Fridays began months ago, the weekly dance music blog entry has overflowed into Saturday.
+With Oktoberfest festivities taking over, it was difficult to write.
+So with that being noted, this week's Club Fridays is short and sweet with two songs by a former Spice Girl and the voice behind those Black Box hits from the 90s.
 It's 10:27 on Friday night.
 It's been quite a long day as we've been partaking in Oktoberfest activities since 11:30.
 So, I'm quite lucky I can even type after 3 liters of beer and a few cocktails after we made our way home.
 The others are still going strong.
 But because my nasal congestion got the best of me, I returned home to tidy a bit before going to bed.
 Besides that, I want to have a productive day tomorrow.
 And knowing what a hangover feels like (though it's been years since I've felt the pain), I opted to call it a night.
 My head will thank me tomorrow.